otrv4/otrv4/otrv4.md

-* FROM OTRv3: On some networks, like AIM, if your correspondent is logged in multiple times, each of his clients will send a Pre-key Message in response to a Query Message; resending the same DRE Auth Message in response to each of those messages would prevent compounded confusion, since each of his clients will see each of the DRE Auth Messages you send.
+* FROM OTRv3: On some networks, like AIM, if your correspondent is logged in multiple times, each of his clients will send a Pre-key Message in response to a Query Message; resending the same DRE-Auth Message in response to each of those messages would prevent compounded confusion, since each of his clients will see each of the DRE-Auth Messages you send.
 [And the problem gets even worse if you are each logged in multiple times.]

 * How can we address the problem of multiple Query Messages received while the